g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

 **Management of access and/or modification permissions**

 The options present will vary according to the type of user (Admin, Editor1 or Editor2) who creates / manages the WebGis service.

+**Remember:** the presence of users of Editor1 and Editor2 roles is not mandatory and therefore the respective sub-sessions (described below) are optional.

+Learn more about this in the [dedicated session](https://g3w-suite.readthedocs.io/en/v3.11.x/user_groups_organization.html).

+Let’s see in detail the various sub-sessions of the ACL Users session:
  * **`Editor1 user`:** defines the **user (Editor1) manager of the WebGis service**.

-    The entry is present only when the WebGis service is created by Admin or Editor1 user.
+    The entry is present only when the WebGis service is created by Admin

-    In the event that the WebGis service is published by a user of type Editor1, the WebGis service is associated directly with that user
+    In the event that the WebGis service is published by a user created by a user associated with the Editor1 role this option is not visible and the, the WebGis service is associated directly with that user

  * **`Editor2 User`:** defines the **user (Editor2) manager of the WebGis service**.

-   The item is present only when the user of the Admin or Editor1 type creates the service WebGis.
+   The item is present only when a user of the Admin or Editor1 roles publish the WebGis service.
-   In the event that the WebGis service is published by a user of type Editor2, the WebGis service is associated directly with that user
+   In the event that the WebGis service is published by a user of Editor2 role, the WebGis service is associated directly with that user

  * **`Viewers users`:** define the individual **users (Viewers) who have the credentials to view the WebGis service**.
 By choosing the anonymous user (**AnonymusUser**) the group will be freely accessible.
  * **`Editor user groups`:** define the **user groups (Editor2) who manage the service**.
-    Also this items will be present is present only when the user of the Admin or Editor1 type 	creates the WebGis  service
+    Also this items will be present is present only when the user of Admin or Editor1 roles creates the WebGis  service

  * **`Viewer user groups`:** you define the **user groups (Viewer) which have the credentials to view the content of the service**.